 Non-Invasive Cardiology Lab

-An ultra-modern highly sophisticated unit for the diagnosis of heart disease, the non-invasive cardiology lab is equipped with two-dimensional echocardiography with color cardiac Doppler and color flow testing.
+An ultra-modern highly sophisticated unit for the diagnosis of heart disease, the non-invasive cardiology lab in the Pathology Department is equipped with two-dimensional echocardiography with color cardiac Doppler and color flow testing.
 All phases of stress testing, TEE and Holter monitoring are performed as well as pacemaker monitoring.